 It took all of five seconds to realise I didn’t want to remove the Oculus Rift goggles… ever.
-I was disappointed by the poor resolution but given the fact that the goggles were powered by a Samsung phone, it was pretty impressive.
+I was disappointed by the poor resolution but given the fact the goggles were powered by a Samsung phone, it was pretty impressive.

 As I floated through a nightmarish London night, chasing Jack the Ripper in the Assassin’s Creed VR promo, I may have been immersed in visions of the past, but my mind was exploding with possibilities of the future.

 A positive future?
 Hell no. Nevertheless, it’ll be an intoxicating and entertaining one.
 If we think we’ve experienced addictions to gaming and porn in the past, the line will have to be redrawn once Oculus Rift is released at the end of the month.